Skip to content

 deploy-app:

-description: "Deploy application to production"
+description: "Deploy application"

 runs-on: ubuntu-latest

-output: "Deployment completed successfully!"
+output: "Deployment completed!"

 permissions: